-Trezor Password Manager will soon be deprecated (June 2023).
-We advise any users who currently rely on the tool to export their passwords from Trezor Password Manager and switch to a different service.
-Details on how to do this are provided below in the section "Deprecation of Trezor Password Manager: what to do now"
+Trezor Password Manager has been deprecated.
+We advise users export their passwords from Trezor Password Manager and switch to a different service.
+Details on how to do this are provided below.

 TABLE OF CONTENTS